sisovin/pern-financial-management/README.md

    - Generate a secret for 2FA and store it in the `twoFactorSecret` field.
    - Use a library like `speakeasy` to generate and verify OTPs.
    - During login, if 2FA is enabled, prompt the user for the OTP.

+6. **Implement Password Reset:**
+   - Create a password reset token and store it in the database.
+   - Send a password reset link to the user's email.
+   - Verify the token and allow the user to reset their password.